 Let me point out one particular detail which annoyed me more than others.
 Skyler is rarely seen as being competent at doing anything other than a mother’s tasks.
 She can give birth, feed the baby, argue with her teenage son, and cook breakfast.
 Whoop-de-doo for women’s liberation.
 But we are told she is also a bookkeeper.
 And, from the pompous way Skyler behaves, she seems to believe she is a good bookkeeper.
 But she is not a good bookkeeper.
 In the only scene in the entire series where we might seriously examine her abilities as a bookkeeper, she comes across as totally incompetent.

 Before I analyse the particular scene, let me make one simple observation about language.
 We all know what ‘over’ means.
 And we know what ‘under’ means.
 An ‘overestimate’ is an estimate which is higher than the value in real life.
 An ‘undercooked’ meal has been cooked less than it should.
 An ‘overheated’ engine has a temperature which is higher than it should be, and so on.
 So even somebody who knows nothing about bookkeeping knows what ‘over’ and ‘under’ mean.
 Now let me point out the only significant scene where Skyler’s (in)competence as a bookkeeper is strongly evidenced.
 The scene is from ‘Mandala’, episode 11 of the second season.
-I will use bold for the important bits.
+I will use red for the important bits.

 Skyler: Look, it’s all kinda little dribs and drabs, but right here – take Keller for instance – a couple of hundred dollars here, a few thousand there…

 Ted: Dribs and drabs

 Skyler: You add it all up though, and with Keller, the revenues were almost 10 percent less than was actually received.
 This is every quarter for the last two years.
 When I saw it I got worried, so I checked accounts receivable for other customers.
 I found six other instances, revenues being under-reported.
 And I’ve only just started to look into it.